 The achievements of those Muslim scientists were truly astounding—may be more than the Western scientific achievements—because they were pioneers in creating and advancing so many branches of new knowledge (without the modern facilities enjoyed by later scientists).
 It may even be fair to say that there would not have been a Western renaissance in such a short time without Muslim achievements in science.
 Western historians of science (e.g., Robert Briffault, George Sarton, John W. Draper) generally recognize the fact that the West actually built its scientific superstructure on the giant shoulders of great Muslim scientists of the past.

 So, there we have it: two distinct approaches to science.
 One may be called the isolationistic approach, the other holistic or integrated approach.
 These two approaches create their own distinctive social, cultural, and moral environments.
 This is where the second aspect of the rise and fall of nations comes into play.
 The inner soul of Western society is suffering from its isolationist approach even though it has acquired unprecedented power over the forces of nature through science.
 Poet Iqbal (1877-1938) has beautifully captured this dilemma of the West thus:

 He, who seeks the path of stars in the outer world;

 Could not travel the path of his own thoughts!

 He, who has captured the rays of the shining Sun;

 Couldn’t find the morn of his life’s own dark night!

 In other words, human reason can subdue the forces of nature but cannot by itself find a satisfactory solution to the complexity of the problems of humankind.
-The holistic or integrative approach is the only way to balancing both aspects of human existence: material (the outer world) as well as spiritual (the inner world) which is: 1) to acquire knowledge of the forces of the Universe and 2) to use its power for the benefit of all humankind without any discrimination whatsoever.
-This is how we can create long-term balance between the outer and inner worlds.
+The holistic or integrative approach is the only way to balance both aspects of human existence: material (the outer world) as well as spiritual (the inner world) which is: 1) to acquire knowledge of the forces of the Universe and 2) to use its power for the benefit of all humankind without any discrimination whatsoever.
+This is how we can create a long-term balance between the outer and inner worlds.